 Formatting your CV

 You may use any format that you wish for your CV, but please do not include a photo.
 Choose a readable font and organise your CV in a way that is clear and easy to follow.
+We suggest keeping the layout of your CV as simple as possible; this will allow the admissions team to read your experiences without being distracted by busy colours and designs.

 Do you need prior work experience to apply?

-It’s also important to keep in mind that professional development and practical skills are integrated into the MIA and MPP programmes – in the form of a summer internship, practice courses (MIA), project courses (MPP), professional development courses and, in general, practice-oriented curricula.
+It’s also important to keep in mind that professional development and practical skills are integrated into the MDS, MIA and MPP programmes – in the form of a summer internship, international negotiation courses (MIA), project courses (MPP), professional development courses and, in general, practice-oriented curricula.
 As a student, you’ll have plenty of opportunities to build your professional portfolio and network, and you’ll have the support of our dedicated Career Development team from day one to help you work towards your professional goals.

 What to include in your CV apart from professional experience